OpenCMISS/documentation/_web/pelican/content/pages/status.rst

 ===========
 A list of things currently being worked on.

-* Automated website build - **Updated 16 September** Automate building the website with Buildbot using the latest API reference, documentation and web source code.
+* Automated website build -  Automate building the website with Buildbot using the latest API reference, documentation and web source code.
+  * **Updated 24 September** - specified server needs to IT.

 Planned
 =======